NamrataMathur/RHTest/_site/index.md

    `echo 'deb http://download.owncloud.org/download/repositories/10.0/Ubuntu_18.04/ /' | sudo tee /etc/apt/sources.list.d/owncloud.list`
    This file contains the address to the ownCloud repository.

 Now, you can use the package manager to find and install ownCloud.
-Along with the main package, you can also install a few additional PHP libraries that ownCloud uses to add extra functionality.
-To update your local package index and install all the libraries, type the following command:
+Along with the main p ackage, you can also install a few additional PHP libraries that ownCloud uses to add extra functionality.
+To update your local package index, and install all the libraries, type the following command:

 ```
 $ sudo apt update
 $ sudo apt install php-bz2 php-curl php-gd php-imagick php-intl php-mbstring php-xml php-zip owncloud-files
 ```

-#### Step 2: Adjusting the Document Root
+### Step 2: Adjusting the Document Root

-The ownCloud package that is installed will copy the web files to the `/var/www/owncloud` file on the server.
+The ownCloud package that gets installed copies the web files to the `/var/www/owncloud` file on the server.
 Currently, the Apache virtual host configuration is set up to serve files out of a different directory.
 Therefore, you need to change the `DocumentRoot` setting in your configuration to point to a new directory.

 You can find which virtual host files reference your domain name or IP address using the `apache2ctl` utility with the `DUMP_VHOSTS` option.
 Filter the output by the domain name or IP address of your server to find which files you need to edit:
 `sudo apache2ctl -t -D DUMP_VHOSTS | grep server_domain_or_IP`